Mike Leake: 2010

 Leake was drafted out of high school in 2006 by the Oakland Athletics in the seventh round (218th overall), but chose instead to attend college.
 The Cincinnati Reds re-drafted him eighth overall in the 2009 draft, which Leake accepted.
 He received a $2.3 million signing bonus and was signed to a $400,000 contract.
 He played for the Peoria Saguaros in the Arizona Fall League, winning the Arizona Fall League Rising Star Award.

 In 2010, Leake competed for the Reds' fifth starter spot and ultimately won a spot on the Reds' twenty-five man roster amid competition from veterans Mike Lincoln, Justin Lehr, and Micah Owings and young pitchers Travis Wood and Aroldis Chapman.
 Leake's contract was purchased on April 11, 2010.
 To make room for him, the Reds optioned Juan Francisco to the Louisville Bats, the Reds' Triple-A affiliate.
 They also designated Pedro Viola for assignment.
 Leake became the first player since Xavier Nady, when he was with the San Diego Padres in 2000, to go directly from the draft to the major leagues, and was the first starting pitcher to accomplish the feat since left-hander Jim Abbott of the California Angels in 1989.
 He also was the first Cincinnati Red to do so since the abolition of the Bonus Rule after the 1965 season (shortstop Bobby Henrich, pitcher Jay Hook, and catcher Don Pavletich, who did so in 1957, all were "Bonus Babies").

 Leake made his major league debut on April 11, 2010, in a 3–1 victory against the Chicago Cubs.
 On May 15, 2010, Leake earned his fourth career win.
 With a career record of 4–0 at that point, he became the first Reds rookie starting pitcher to open 4–0 since Pat Zachry and Santo Alcalá did so in 1976.
 Leake became the first rookie pitcher in Reds' history to remain undefeated after his 10th start by throwing six innings of shutout ball on May 30, 2010, against the Houston Astros.

 On June 5, 2010, against the Washington Nationals, Leake earned his fifth victory.
 With this win, Leake moved to 5–0 in his career and joined Santo Alcalá as the only rookies in Reds history to begin their careers with that record.
 Leake began to suffer from shoulder fatigue as the season progressed, and he was eventually put on the disabled list (DL).
-He came off the DL in mid-September and joined the Reds as part of expanded rosters, but never pitched.
+He came off the DL in mid-September and joined the Reds as part of expanded rosters but never pitched.
+He pinch hit once but was left off the team's postseason roster.

 Leake did throw a bullpen session late in the month, but was determined to be not ready for pitching in the post season and effectively "shut down" once again.
 He did see action as a pinch-runner and pinch-hitter in the month after showing his hitting ability during the season.